 The Feb.
-22 workshop will be held at McGeorge School of Law in Classroom C. The address for the campus is 3200 5th Ave, Sacramento, CA, 95817
+7 workshop will be held inside the Lecture Hall at McGeorge School of Law, 3200 5th Ave, Sacramento, CA, 95817

-Pickup for the Delta Tour on Feb.
-23 will be at a parking lot on the law school campus.
+Pickup for the tour on Feb.
+8 will be at a parking lot on the law school campus.

 Feb.
-22 Workshop and Delta Tour (Feb.
-23): $400 and includes lunch on the first day, coffee breaks and materials.
-During the tour, it includes includes lunch, snacks, drinks and materials.
+7 Workshop and Feb.
+8 Groundwater Tour: $465 and includes lunch on the first day, coffee breaks and materials.
+During the tour, it includes lunch, snacks, drinks and materials.